D347HFR0MA80V3/boss_shadow/docs/getting_started.md

 Splunk on one or more Linux EC2 instances, install BOTS components and data, and finally distribute login credentials to players and teams.

+Additionally... we will provide a playbook to teardown all of the components after the CTF has been completed.

 ## Required Technology and Installs

 - Ansible >= 2.8